nile842ll/Project-DocChat/README.md

 ## Features

+## Features

-- Supports PDF, TXT, HTML, and URLs as input
+- Load documents from TXT, HTML, PDF, or URLs
+- Automatically splits text into overlapping chunks for processing
-- Retrieves and ranks relevant document sections
+- Scores and ranks chunks based on query similarity
-- CLI-based interaction
+- CLI-based chat loop that answers questions using document context
+- Prompts are dynamically constructed using relevant document excerpts
-- LLM-powered responses using the Groq API
+- LLM responses powered by the Groq API
-- Automated testing via `doctest` and GitHub Actions
+- Automated testing with `doctest` and GitHub Actions